+9.3.
 Full and Frank Dialogue

-The Board recognises the importance of and shall facilitate full and frank dialogue among the Audit and Risk Committee, the auditor and management.
-The Audit & Risk Committee Charter will include a requirement for that Committee to meet with the auditors without management present.
+The Board recognises the importance of and shall facilitate full and frank dialogue among the Audit and Risk committee, the auditor and management.
+The Audit & Risk committee Charter will include a requirement for that committee to meet with the auditors without management present.

+9.4.
 Report on Audit Fees and non-audit work

-The Board shall include in the Company's annual report, fees paid to the auditor for both audit and non-audit work and shall separately identify fees paid for each category of nonaudit work and why non-audit work undertaken by the external auditor did not compromise the independence of the external auditor.
+The Board shall include in the Company's annual report, fees paid to the auditor for both audit and non-audit work and shall separately identify fees paid for each category of non-audit work and why non-audit work undertaken by the external auditor did not compromise the independence of the external auditor.

-REMUNERATION POLICY
+10. REMUNERATION POLICY

-Alignment of Interests with Shareholders
+10.1.
+Alignment of Interests with Shareholder

-The Board promotes the alignment of the interests of the directors, the CEO and management with the long-term interests of shareholders.
+The Board promotes the alignment of the interests of the directors, the CEO and management with the long-term interests of the shareholder.

+10.2.
 Review Process